Blac Chyna Trademark Denied And She Can’t Profit From Dream Kardashian’s Name

 — Us Weekly (@usweekly) April 3, 2017

-According to Us Weekly, in the court documents Kim, Khloe, and Kourtney argued that their companies — Kimsaprincess Inc., Khlomoney Inc. and 2Die4Kourt Inc. respectively- would undergo “irreparable injury to their reputation and goodwill if the opposed mark is allowed to register.”
-(Sidenote: any surprise that their company names sound like AOL Messenger usernames from the early 2000’s)
+According to Us Weekly, in the court documents, Kim, Khloe, and Kourtney argued that their companies — Kimsaprincess Inc., Khlomoney Inc., and 2Die4Kourt Inc. respectively — would undergo “irreparable injury to their reputation and goodwill if the opposed mark is allowed to register.”
+(Sidenote: any surprise that their company names sound like AOL Messenger usernames from the early 2000s.)

 What’s more, the court documents filed by the Kardashian sisters also argued that Blac Chyna was seeking to deliberately profit from their “goodwill and popularity.”

 “Chyna filing and using their last name takes some time and discussion,” an insider source told Us Weekly in December last year.

 “They are hoping to resolve it amicably, the girls, because they do love Chyna.
 The girls are just protecting their interests because that is their brand.
 It’s a complicated business issue.”

 Blac Chyna Playing With Dream Kardashian At Her House | FULL VIDEO https://t.co/a05JWBC1mM via @YouTube